-The 2015 Notes bear interest at a rate of 7.875% per annum, payable semi-annually on June 1 and December 1 of each year, commencing December 1, 2008.
-The 2015 Notes will mature on June 1, 2015.
 The Company is required to offer to repurchase the 2015 Notes at a purchase price of 101% of the principal amount, plus accrued and unpaid interest, if any, to the redemption date, in the event of a change of control as defined in the 2015 Indenture.
 The 2015 Indenture contains covenants that, among other things, restrict or limit the ability of the Company and its subsidiaries to: borrow money; pay dividends on stock; purchase or redeem stock or subordinated indebtedness; make investments; create liens; enter into transactions with affiliates; sell assets; and merge with or into other companies or transfer all or substantially all of the Company's assets.
 On September 16, 2011, the Company initiated an offer to repurchase the 2015 Notes, in accordance with the terms of the 2015 Indenture, due to the change of control resulting from the acquisition of the Company by BHP Billiton Limited.
-The holders of the 2015 Notes had until November 9, 2011 to tender their 2015 Notes.
+The holders of the 2015 Notes had until November 9, 2011 to tender their 2015

+Notes.
 On November 14, 2011, the Company paid principal and interest of \$0.4 million to repurchase a portion of the 2015 Notes at the request of the bondholders.
 The 2015 Notes are senior unsecured obligations of the Company and rank equally with all of its current and future senior indebtedness.
-The 2015 Notes are jointly and severally, fully and unconditionally guaranteed on a senior unsecured basis by the Company's subsidiaries, with the exception of two subsidiaries, as discussed in Note 9, "EagleHawk Field Services."
+The 2015 Notes are senior unsecured obligations of the Company and rank equally with all of its current and future senior indebtedness.
+The 2015 Notes are senior unsecured obligations of the Company and rank equally with all of its current and future senior indebtedness.
+The 2015 Notes are jointly and severally, fully and unconditionally guaranteed on a senior unsecured basis by the Company's subsidiaries.
 Petrohawk Energy Corporation, the issuer of the 2015 Notes, has no material independent assets or operations apart from the assets and operations of its subsidiaries.